Please ensure Javascript is enabled for purposes of website accessibility

 Seek Medical Attention

 Even if you feel fine, it is always a good idea to seek medical attention following a drunk driving accident.
-If you decide not to get checked out, it can be difficult to collect future medical expenses should injuries emerge.
+If you decide not to get checked out, it can be challenging to collect future medical expenses should injuries emerge.

 Call a Drunk Driving Accident Lawyer